You've probably heard of APIs, but could you explain to someone else what they are?

 A stock API allows your laptop to ask a computer at the stock exchange about the latest price of a share of $NFLX (Netflix).

-Beyond retrieving information, many APIs actually do things, like increase the temperature in your house or summon your self-driving car.
+Beyond retrieving information, many APIs actually do things, like increase the temperature in your house or enable payment processing on e-commerce websites.

 But why do we need these interfaces?
 Why can't computers just talk to each other directly?